GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Alerts.md

 - individual error messages next to each form field with an error.

 The error summary should be added at the top of the page above the form and link to each form field that has an error.
-Error summary alerts are always static, as they are included as part of a new page or view, and remain unchanged until the user initiates a change of context.
+Error summary alerts are always static, as they are included as part of a new page or view, and remain unchanged until the user initiates a [change of context](https://www.w3.org/TR/WCAG21/#dfn-change-of-context) .

 To orient screen reader users and others to the alert, the Design System user must ensure that when the page or view first loads:

 - focus is moved to the alert (the alert container is preset with `tabindex=”-1”` to make it programmatically focusable)
-- the document’s `title` starts with the word, “Error: “.
+- the document’s `title` starts with the word, "Error:".

 <ExampleContainer>
     <Example title="Example title: Error summary alert">